AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 ## Extract Text from a PDF

-Use the sample below to extract text element information from a PDF document.
+The sample below extracts text element information from a PDF document and returns a JSON file.

 <CodeBlock slots="heading, code" repeat="5" languages="Java, .NET, Node JS, Python, Rest API" />